arnab132/Huffman-Coding-Python/README.md

 #Huffman Coding Algorithm -

 Create a Priority Queue Q consisting of each Unique character.
-Sort then in Ascending order of their frequencies. for all the unique characters:
+Sort then in ascending order of their frequencies. for all the unique characters:
     Create a newNode
     extract minimum value from Q and assign it to leftChild of newNode